nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Precondition: The GP receptionist is logged into the system**

-**Guarantee: A new user account is created on the system with at least a name, NRIC, phone, email, and address**
+**Guarantee: A new user account is created on the system with at least a name, NRIC, phone, email, address, date of birth, gender and IC**

 **MSS**

 1. User requests to add a new patient to the system.
-2. The user enters patient details.
+2. User enters patient details.
    1. The following are required information:
          - Patient name
          - Phone Number